taricsa/Transitland/db/migrations/SUPABASE_SETUP_INSTRUCTIONS.md

 - Check that the function was created: `\df can_access_work_order` in psql

 ### Error: "policy already exists"
-- Drop the existing policy first:
+- The migration script is now idempotent (it includes `DROP POLICY IF EXISTS`), so this error should not occur when running the latest full script.
+However, if you are running commands manually or using an older version, you can resolve this by dropping the policies first:
   ```sql
   DROP POLICY IF EXISTS "Allow authenticated users to upload work order photos" ON storage.objects;
   DROP POLICY IF EXISTS "Allow authenticated users to read work order photos" ON storage.objects;
   DROP POLICY IF EXISTS "Allow authenticated users to delete work order photos" ON storage.objects;
   ```
-- Then re-run the migration
+- Then, re-run the migration or the specific CREATE POLICY commands.

 ### Photos not accessible after upload
 - Verify the storage bucket name matches exactly: `work-order-photos`